Can Stepfather’s House be Saved by Transferring it to Disabled Stepdaughter?

 If your grandfather transferred the house to your mother, that would protect it from the state’s claim.
 However, in most cases, any transfer would cause your grandfather to be ineligible for Medicaid for the subsequent five years.
 As you have learned, one exception to this transfer penalty is a transfer to a disabled child of the Medicaid recipient.
 This exception is generally strictly construed, meaning that it won’t apply to your mother because she was never adopted.

-There is, however, another possible exception.
+There is, however, a couple of possible exceptions.
 If your mother is under age 65, your grandfather could transfer the house into trust for her sole benefit.
+In addition, if your grandfather gives the house to your mother through his will, she might qualify for a hardship waiver to Medicaid’s estate recovery claim.
 There may be other strategies available depending on your specific situation and how Missouri applies these rules.
 I strongly recommend that you consult with a Missouri elder law attorney.
 You can find one at www.elderlawanswers.com.